 *Emailed transcripts (regardless of the sender) and transcripts uploaded to the admissions portal are not able to be considered as official.

-Some programs only accept new students for certain semesters, so be sure to visit the dates and deadlines page for more information.
+Some programs have hard deadline, or only accept new students for certain semesters, so be sure to visit the dates and deadlines page for more information.
 Also keep in mind that if you’re applying for the fall semester after February 15, you will not be eligible for graduate assistantships or the diversity fellowship.

 - Can I take my entrance exams (GRE/MAT) in Plattsburgh?

 - Can I take some graduate credits at SUNY Plattsburgh before I apply for admission?

 Answer: Yes.
 If the course(s) are appropriate for the degree program you’ve selected, you may be able to apply from 1 to 12 credit hours earned as a non-matriculated student toward a graduate degree.
 To avoid any disappointments, we strongly recommend that you discuss your plans with an advisor in the appropriate department before taking any courses.
 Please note that no more than 12 graduate credit hours taken as a non-matriculated student (including credits earned at Plattsburgh) may be applied toward a graduate degree at Plattsburgh.
 You should achieve a grade of B or higher in order to use these courses toward your degree.
 Remember: there is a risk to taking non-matriculated graduate coursework; you may not be accepted into the graduate program when you finally get around to applying.